Delaware Drug Abuse Treatment

 Other enterprising traffickers bring potent Canadian hydroponic marijuana across the border in the U.S and use the Northeast as a distribution center for other parts of the country, reversing the usual flow of drugs.
 In April 2009, a multi-million dollar trafficker was arrested in Newark, Delaware, who had stash houses in Glasgow, Wilmington and in Newark near the University of Delaware campus.
 He had been smuggling in Canadian marijuana and distributing it throughout Delaware, Maryland, Pennsylvania and as away far as Florida.

-Delaware is flanked by three of the East Coast's High Intensity Drug Trafficking Areas, so designated by the Office of National Drug Control Policy.
-To the south lies the Washington D.C./Baltimore HIDTA, and to the north lie the New York-New Jersey HIDTA and the Phildelphia-Camden, New Jersey HIDTA.
+Delaware is flanked by three of the East Coast’s High Intensity Drug Trafficking Areas, so designated by the Office of National Drug Control Policy.
+In the south lies the Washington D.C./Baltimore HIDTA and in the north is the New York-New Jersey HIDTA and the Philadelphia-Camden, New Jersey HIDTA.
 Caught right in the middle, Delaware will never be short of supplies of addictive substances until drug trafficking to these major metropolitan areas is brought under control.

 Club Drugs and Synthetics Found at Rehoboth Beach

 Summers in Rehoboth Beach find high levels of club drugs such as LSD, ketamine, Ecstasy and GHB in use.
 And while methamphetamine is not a prevalent problem across Delaware, it can be found in greater quantities at the beach.
 All-night raves in the summertime are a prime market for such drugs.
 In fact, one promoter whose job was setting up and running raves stated that his only reason for doing so was for the profits he could make from selling drugs, particularly Ecstasy.